fastrgv/AdaVenture/README.md

 * OSX:  must have OpenAL.framework, which comes on v10.4 and newer

-## Open Source libraries included for rebuilding:
+## Open Source libraries included that allow rebuilding:
 * SFML, SDL2, FLAC, ogg, vorbis, openal
 * glext.lib for Windows
 * the included "bindings" directory contains Ada interfaces: